mc2-center/minidream-r-env/README.md

 *Note*: Now, if you do: `docker compose exec -it rstudio ls`, you should be able to see `example.csv`

+>Please also always leave en empty line at the end of `example.csv`.
+Otherwise the code would miss adding the last user.

 4. use `add_users` script to add users in `example.csv`:
 `docker compose exec rstudio /root/utils/add_users.sh example.csv`